- European elderberry; black elder; black elderberry

 For Healthcare Professionals

-Elderberries come from a family of flowering shrubs known as Sambucus or elder.
+Elderberry belongs to a family of flowering shrubs known as Sambucus or Elder.
 They are native to Europe but have become naturalized in many parts of the world including the United States.
 Cultivated for medicinal and food purposes, the fruit is used to produce jams, syrups, and wine.
-Elderberry flowers and fruit are incorporated in remedies to reduce cold and flu symptoms, for inflammation and respiratory diseases (1) (2) (3), and as a laxative (4).
+Elderberry flowers and fruit are incorporated in remedies to reduce cold and flu symptoms, for inflammation and respiratory diseases (1) (2) (3), and to relieve constipation (4).
 The berries are a rich source of anthocyanins and other phenolics and nutrients (2).
 Several species of Sambucus produce elderberries with similar chemical compositions including American Elder (Sambucus canadensis) and Blue Elder (Sambucus caerulea) (1), but European Elder (Sambucus nigra) is the type most studied and used in supplements.

 In vitro studies demonstrate that elderberries possess antiviral (5), antibacterial (3), antidiabetic (6), immunomodulatory (7), antioxidant, anti-inflammatory, and chemopreventive properties (1) (2) (8), although inhibition of cancer cell growth was shown to be weak (9).
-Elderberry flavonoids and proanthocyanidins were shown to block HIV1 infection, and may have additive effects with existing HIV drugs such as enfuvirtide (10).
+Flavonoids and proanthocyanidins were shown to block HIV1 infection, and may have additive effects with existing AIDS drugs such as enfuvirtide (10).
 Elderberry also conferred protective effects against oxidative stressors in endothelial cells (8).
-However, in vitro studies did not find elderberry to be vasoprotective (11) and randomized trials found it ineffective for both cardiovascular disease biomarkers (12) and improving cholesterol levels (13).
-Small randomized trials found that elderberry significantly reduced influenza symptoms (14), and was safe and effective in a preparation for chronic constipation (4), but more studies are needed before any conclusions can be drawn.
+However, it did not demonstrate vasoprotective effects (11), and randomized trials found it ineffective in improving cardiovascular disease biomarkers (12) or for improving cholesterol levels (13).
+Small studies found elderberry to be safe and effective in a preparation for chronic constipation (4) and in reducing episodes of tonsillitis in children (33).
+It may also help reduce symptoms of influenza (14) (28) (34) (35), but larger studies are needed to confirm these findings (32) (39).

-Unsubstantiated claims that elderberry prevents or treats various diseases including AIDS, diabetes and flu have recently been halted by the FDA (15).
+Unsubstantiated claims that elderberry prevents or treats various diseases including AIDS, diabetes, flu (15) and COVID-19 (36) (37) have been halted by the FDA.
 This is particularly important as patients may forego or avoid legitimate treatments.

-Elderberry inhibits H1N1 activities by binding to H1N1 virions and blocking host cell recognition and entry (5).
+Elderberry inhibits H1N1 activities by binding to H1N1 virions as well as by blocking host cell recognition and entry (5).
 It may also prevent HIV1 infection by binding to viral glycoproteins such as gp120 (10), but additional investigations are required to clarify those mechanisms (3).
 Elderberry’s anti-inflammatory effects may result from increased cytokine production (19) or inhibition of nuclear transcription factor kappaB and phosphatidylinositol 3-kinase (20).
+An elderberry extract improved metabolic disturbances in a murine model of obesity by lowering serum triglycerides, inflammatory markers and insulin resistance (30).
 Its antidiabetic properties occur via activation of peroxisome proliferator-activated receptor gamma and stimulation of insulin-dependent glucose uptake (6).
+Elderberry may also influence HDL dysfunction associated with chronic inflammation by affecting hepatic gene expression in hyperlipidemic mice (31).
 Another study indicates its chemopreventive potential is related to induction of quinone reductase as well as cyclooxygenase-2 and ornithine decarboxylase inhibition (2).